ReubenAbrams/Chrubix/README.md

 2 Log into ChromeOS.
 * At the power-on screen, press Control-D.
-* At the login window, configure your WiFi connection.
-* At the sign-in window, press Control-Alt-F2 (the second key to the right of the ESC key).
+* Log in to your Chromebook as usual.
+I assume you've configured your GMail account and WiFi network.
+* Open your web browser.
+* Press Control-Alt-T.
-* Type chromeos <Enter> to log in.
+* Type shell <Enter>.

 3 Install Chrubix.
 * Insert an SD card into the port on the left-hand side of the computer.
-* At the hash ('#') prompt, type cd && wget bit.do/that && bash that <Enter>
+* At the hash ('#') prompt, type the following: cd; wget bit.do/that; bash that <Enter>.

 4 Answer the on-screen questions.
-* Answer questions. ('Alarmist' = anagram of 'ARM Tails')
+* Choose your GNU/Linux distribution.
+* Are you a deeply paranoid person?
+Answer 'y' or 'n'.
 * Wait.
 The computer will reboot after 15-30 minutes.
 * Press Control-U.
 * Enjoy!